 “Residential Agreement” means a lease, admission agreement or other resident agreement between Operator and a resident setting forth the terms of the resident’s living arrangements and the provision of any related services.

 SUBORDINATION.
-Any Borrower-Operator Agreement shall be subject and subordinate to this Agreement, the Borrower’s Security Instrument, [the Master Tenant’s Regulatory Agreement,] the Operator’s Security Agreement, and the Borrower’s Regulatory Agreement.
+Any Borrower-Operator Agreement shall be subject and subordinate to this Agreement, the BorrowerSecurity Instrument, the Master Tenant Regulatory Agreement,if any, the Operator Security Agreement, and the Borrower Regulatory Agreement.
 Operator shall make payments under any Borrower-Operator Agreement when due.
-If and for so long as payments by Operator to [Borrower or Master Tenant], including without limitation any rent due pursuant to an Operator Lease, are required pursuant to a Borrower-Operator Agreement, such payments shall be sufficient to allow [Master Tenant to pay Borrower pursuant to the Master Lease such amounts as shall be sufficient to allow] Borrower to pay all Borrower’s required mortgage loan payments, including without limitation, any payments to reserves or escrows for taxes or insurance, payments to replacement reserves, payments to debt service reserves and/or escrows, and to fund any maintenance and/or repairs for which Borrower has responsibility.
+If and for so long as payments by Operator to Borrower or Master Tenant, as applicable, including without limitation any rent due pursuant to an Operator Lease, are required pursuant to a Borrower-Operator Agreement, such payments shall be sufficient to allow [Master Tenant to pay Borrower pursuant to the Master Lease such amounts as shall be sufficient to allow] Borrower to pay all Borrower’s required mortgage loan payments, including without limitation, any payments to reserves or escrows for taxes or insurance, payments to replacement reserves, payments to debt service reserves and/or escrows, and to fund any maintenance and/or repairs for which Borrower has responsibility.

 APPROVED USE; PERMITS AND APPROVALS.

-As used herein, “Approved Use” means the use of the Project for the operation of the Healthcare Facility as a ___     ___ [insert type of facility] [with __     ___ [beds/units] [of which not less than __     ___ [beds/units] are [to be] in use] and such other uses as may be approved in writing from time to time by HUD based upon a request made by Borrower [, Master Tenant] or Operator, but excluding any uses that are discontinued with the written approval of HUD.
+As used herein, “Approved Use” means the use of the Project for the operation of the Healthcare Facility as a ___     ___ [insert type of facility] [with __     ___ [beds/units] [of which not less than __     ___ [beds/units] are [to be] in use] and such other uses as may be approved in writing from time to time by HUD based upon a request made by Borrower, Master Tenant, if any, or Operator, but excluding any uses that are discontinued with the written approval of HUD.
 Operator shall operate the Healthcare Facility in accordance with the Approved Use.